citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 Fans of Citra had been begging for an intuitive way to add cheats to their favorite 3DS games.
 [JosJuice](https://github.com/JosJuice), a developer for the GameCube and Wii emulator [Dolphin](https://dolphin-emu.org/), stepped up to the task and added a cheat GUI based off of Dolphin’s own implementation!

 A hurdle in development was found instantly, though.
-If you slid a panel away whilst focused on a text box, such as the cheats text box, the keyboard would stay open without an option to close it!
+If you slid a panel away while focused on a text box, such as the cheats text box, the keyboard would stay open without an option to close it!
 This would be frustrating, and require a restart of Citra to get rid of the keyboard.
 With a fix ported over from Dolphin, originally written by [t895](https://github.com/t895), the keyboard now closes automatically, as intended!

 The new cheat menu allows you to input the cheat name, the cheat itself, and any notes about the cheat you would like to add!
 The cheat menu can be accessed from the in-emulation menu to add, modify, and delete your cheats.
-However, cheats cannot be disabled whilst in-game.
+However, cheats cannot be disabled while in-game.
 You must reboot your game for any changes to the cheat code to take effect.

 {{< figure src="cheats.png"
     title="Getting more money could not be any easier!" >}}